fluxninja/aperture/docs/content/get-started/playground.md

 ### Services deployment

-Simply run `tilt up` - it'll automatically start building and deploying!
+Simply run `tilt up` from `playground` directory - it'll automatically start building and deploying!

 You can reach the WebUI by going to <http://localhost:10350> or pressing (Space).